Malaysia's Iskandar revives listing plan, aims to raise up to $1.5 bln in 2020 -sources

 "IWH would have a more national footprint if the Bandar Malaysia project comes through.
 It is now very focused in Iskandar Malaysia," the person said, referring to IWH projects on the southern tip of Peninsular Malaysia.

-IWH did not respond to an emailed request for comment.
+IWH said it was not in position to respond to an email query.
 The IPO plan was first reported by Bloomberg on Tuesday.

 IWH is a member of the consortium behind IWH-CREC, which bought 60% of Bandar Malaysia in 2015 for 7.41 billion ringgit ($1.78 billion).
 The Ministry of Finance owns the remainder.

-In 2017, IWH offered to buy all equity interest in Iskandar Waterfront City Bhd IWCI.KL that it did not already own, and merge with the listed entity - a so-called backdoor listing.
-It then aimed to sell new shares in the merged firm, leveraging the appeal of its Bandar Malaysia interest, to raise $338 million.
+In 2017, IWH offered to buy all equity interest in Iskandar Waterfront City Bhd (IWCI.KL) that it did not already own.
+It then planned to sell new shares in the merged listed entity, leveraging the appeal of its Bandar Malaysia interest, to raise $338 million.

-It suspended the plan when the government terminated Bandar Malaysia following a dispute with the consortium.
+The government terminated Bandar Malaysia in 2017 following a dispute with the consortium, however the new government reinstated the project in April.

-The new government reinstated the project in April, though possibly without the terminal, as initially envisaged, for a proposed high-speed rail link to Singapore which has since been put on hold.

-Prime Minister Mahathir Mohamad said the project will have a positive economic impact as a global hub for international financial institutions and multinational corporations.

 Last month, IWH said it had signed a 371 million ringgit facility agreement with CIMB Bank Bhd CIMB.KL to partly finance IWH-CREC's investment in Bandar Malaysia.